 Select has a One Tool Example.
-Visit Sample Workflows to learn how to access this and many other examples directly in Alteryx Designer.
+Go to Sample Workflows to learn how to access this and many other examples directly in Alteryx Designer.

 Use Select to include, exclude, and reorder the columns of data that pass through your workflow.
-Excluding columns can limit the data passing through a workflow and improve performance.
-You can also use the Select tool to modify the type and size of data, rename a column, or add a description.
+Excluding columns can limit the data that passes through a workflow and improve performance.
+You can also use the Select tool to modify the type and size of data, rename a column, add a description, and more.

 Configure the Tool

-Use the table to modify the incoming data stream.
-Each row in the table represents a column in the data.
-The Field column in the table identifies the name of each column in the data and auto-sizes to fit column (field) names without cutting off any text (up to 40 characters).
+Use the table in the Configuration window to modify the incoming data stream.
+Each row in the table represents a column (field) in your data.
+The Field column in the table identifies the name of each column in the data and auto-sizes to fit column names without cutting off any text (up to 40 characters).

 Select, Deselect, Sort, and Reorder Columns

-- To include a column in data, check the checkbox to the left of the column name.
-Uncheck the checkbox to exclude the column.
+To include a column in the dataset, check the box to the left of the column name.
+Uncheck the box to exclude the column.
 You can also use the select and deselect all check box at the top of the table to quickly select and deselect all visible fields.

 - Click on the column name to sort in ascending order.